Cedric Popkin

-Cedric Bassett Popkin (20 June 1890 – 26 January 1968) was an Australian soldier considered most likely to have killed "The Red Baron" according to original research and forensics done by Dr M Geoffrey Miller “The death of Baron Manfred Richthofen: Who fired the fatal shot?” in 1998 (Journal and Proceedings of Military History Society of Australia).
+Cedric Bassett Popkin (20 June 1890 – 26 January 1968) was an Australian soldier considered most likely to have killed "The Red Baron".
 Popkin was an anti-aircraft (AA) machine gunner with the First Australian Imperial Force (AIF) during the First World War.

 Early life

 Cedric Bassett Popkin was born in Sydney on 20 June 1890 and was a carpenter by trade.
 When he enlisted in the AIF, in Brisbane on 6 May 1916, he was living in Palmwoods, Queensland.

 First World War

 Entry into service

 Popkin left Australia on 20 October with the 7th Machine Gun Company on HMAT Port Lincoln.
 By April 1918, Popkin – who had achieved the rank of Sergeant – was a gunner in the 24th Machine Gun Company (an element of the 4th Machine Gun Battalion) stationed in the Somme Valley, France.